-We take on outside employment only if it does not interfere with our judgment or ability to perform our job duties at Thomson Reuters to the best of our ability.
+We take on outside employment only if it does not interfere with our judgment or ability to perform our job duties at Thomson Reuters.
+Disclosing outside employment to your manager or the Enterprise Compliance team is required and important to ensure that your position does not interfere or conflict with your role at TR or our work with a partner or customer.
 This means that while working for Thomson Reuters, we each:

-- Ensure our employment or engagement with another company does not affect our work at Thomson Reuters - Do not accept work if it would cause us to improperly disclose the company's confidential or proprietary information - Do not compete with Thomson Reuters or work for our competitors - Do not use company resources or time to perform work for second jobs, personal businesses, board memberships or civic positions
+- Ensure our employment or engagement with another company does not affect our work at Thomson Reuters - Do not accept work if it would cause us to improperly disclose the company's confidential or proprietary information - Do not compete with Thomson Reuters or work for our competitors - Do not use company resources or time to perform work for second jobs, personal businesses, board memberships or civic positions - 26